MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 Optimize the Memory Footprint of an Application
 ===============================================

-This tutorial explains how to analyze an application's memory footprint and describes a set of common rules aimed at optimizing both ROM and RAM footprint.
+This tutorial explains how to analyze the memory footprint of an application and provides a set of common rules aimed at optimizing both ROM and RAM footprint.

 Intended Audience
 -----------------

-The audience for this document is Java engineers and Firmware integrators who are going to face integrating a MicroEJ Application to a memory-constrained device.
+The audience for this document is Java engineers and Firmware integrators who are going to execute a MicroEJ Application on a memory-constrained device.

 Introduction
 ------------

-Usually, the application development is already started when we start thinking about its memory footprint.
+Usually, the application development is already started when the developer starts thinking about its memory footprint.
 Before jumping into code optimizations, it is recommended to list every area of improvement, and estimate for each area how much memory can be saved and how much effort it requires.

-Without performing the memory analysis first, the developer might start working on a minor optimization which takes a lot of effort for few improvements, whereas he could be working on a major optimization allowing a faster and bigger improvements.
+Without performing the memory analysis first, the developer might start working on a minor optimization which takes a lot of effort for little improvements, whereas he could be working on a major optimization allowing faster and bigger improvements.
-Moreover, optimizations describes herafter may allow significant memory savings on an application while it may not be relevant on an other application.
+Moreover, each optimization described hereafter may allow significant memory savings for an application while it may not be relevant for an other application.

 How to Analyze the Footprint of an Application
 ----------------------------------------------